 CyberPower offers cost-effective UPS solutions for small to medium-sized businesses and home users.
 The GreenPower UPS technology ensures reduced energy consumption and extended battery life, while the devices impress with quiet operation and an intuitive LCD display.
 CyberPower offers an efficient, environmentally friendly solution to protect your devices and data.

 Multimatic offers modular UPS systems that can be flexibly adapted to different IT and industrial requirements.
 With user-friendly monitoring options and a robust design, the UPSs are particularly suitable for demanding environments.
-The long service life and extended warranty options make multimatic the ideal choice for reliable protection in various applications.
+The long service life and extended warranty options make multimatic the ideal choice for reliable protection in various applications such as data centers.

 UPS systems are designed to continue running without interruption in the event of power failures - the batteries play a central role here.
 Their service life depends heavily on optimum conditions such as a constant temperature and a stable mains supply.